 - Wait to plan your weekly meals until after you pick up your farm share.
-Or, as I suggested in my clean out your fridge post, break your shopping into 2 or more smaller trips each week.
+Or, as I suggested in my clean-out your fridge post, break your shopping into a few smaller trips each week.
 One of my favorite ways to streamline meal planning is to use theme nights.
-(Seriously, you can put any veggies in tacos on taco night, or in Bolognese sauce on pasta night, or in frittatas on breakfast for dinner night!)
+(Seriously, you can put any veggies in tacos on taco night, in Bolognese sauce on pasta night, or in frittatas on breakfast for dinner night!)

 - Write up a grocery list for any items that you need to complete the recipes.

 - If you’re not sure what something is or how to use it, ask!
 You can ask your farm share coordinator at pick up or do a quick google search.
-My farm share also provides a weekly newsletter and facebook group that are both excellent resources.
+My farm share also provides a weekly newsletter and Facebook group which are both excellent resources.